NanoDev555/RoboLog/Software/README.md

    - Sets up serial communication with the Arduino.

 2. **Main Loop**:
-   - Reads and parses sensor data.
-   - Applies thresholds, scaling, and clamping to sensor values.
+   - Continuously reads data from the serial port.
-   - Controls the gripper based on button input.
+   - Processes and maps the values to robot movements and gripper control.
-   - Moves the robot joints to the calculated positions.

 3. **Supporting Functions**:
    - **`map_value_to_radians()`**: Converts sensor values to joint angles.